Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

 directive:
   - suppress: R4017
     reason: Our resources do not support list by subscription.
 They're not top-level resources.
 To get a SecurityInsights resource, we should have a subscription as well as a resource group and Log Analytics workspace.
+  - suppress: OBJECT_ADDITIONAL_PROPERTIES
+    reason: 'Caused by a duplicate Resource definition in our common directory that contains systemData.
+We were instructed to supress this by Swagger reviewr.'
 ```

 ---